caseconsulting/app-website/README.md

 Changes merged to the app-website github master branch will automatically deploy to Netlify at https://app-website.netlify.app/ and https://blog.consultwithcase.com/.
 The list of deployments and status can be viewed by clicking the Netlify icons above.
 Note it may take a short time for Netlify to build and deployments cannot be deleted.

-To deploy changes to production at https://consultwithcase.com/ merge app-website to guthub release branch.
+To deploy changes to production at https://consultwithcase.com/ merge app-website to GitHub release branch.

 ## BPTW button